Scheana Shay Reveals Disagreement She Had With Fiance After Miscarriage

 “Vanderpump Rules” star Scheana Shay is a mother to an 11-month-old daughter, named Summer, who she shares with her fiance, Brock Davies.
 Before becoming a parent, the 36-year-old was open about her fertility problems.
 For instance, in June 2020, the Bravo personality revealed that she had a miscarriage.

-During an April 2022 appearance on the “Skinny Confidential Him & Her” podcast, alongside Davies, Shay shared that her fiance initially did not want her to publicly share information about her miscarriage.
+During an April 2022 appearance on the “Skinny Confidential Him & Her” podcast, alongside Davies, Shay confided that her fiance initially did not want her to publicly share information about her miscarriage.

 “He was against that in the beginning because I said this miscarriage, I do weekly podcasts and weekly vlogs, I can not continue with my weekly life, just put a smile on my face and act like the most devastating thing in my life didn’t happen.
 Like I have to talk about this, I have to address it, even if it’s just one podcast and one vlog and then we got back,” shared Shay.